vlkaiser/SAMD21_Master_I2C/README.md

 Wait for sync

 ### Interrupt Handler (breakout from master_transaction)
+This will override the weak definition of the interrupt handler from the device specific header files

 Once the Slave Address has been written to the register, we have initiated a transfer and triggered the interrupt.
 The SERCOM2_Handler controls the data transfer process of buffer length (counted by i ) until all data has been transferred.
 Then it sets tx_done to true, and returns to the master_transaction function, exiting the while loop.

 Repeat similarly for RX: Continue sending bytes until complete.
 Check for last byte and send ACK/STOP when appropriate.
 Return to transaction function.

+### Additional
+There's a calculate Baud function (we don't use it) Any globals or #defines used in the functions need to be added, as well as any prototypes.
+Otherwise MASTER seems to be completed.
+Compiles and loads successfully.